mlrun/katacoda-scenarios/00-mlrun-tutorial/run1.md

 `python gen_iris.py`{{execute}}

-> When running through `python` we cannot inject parameters/metadata or track status.
+> When using `python ..` we have limited control over the execution.

 **Using MLRun execution context**